 The article focuses on Los Angeles-based artists Billy Al Bengston, Ed Ruscha, Larry Bell, and Craig Kauffman, considering their work throughout the 1960s.
 The author discusses their collaboration on a 1968 project and subsequent book "Business Cards," which combined art, commerce, and humor.
 She explores the advertising material for the projects and analyzes the use of public performance, pseudonyms, and personae.

-“Aesthetic Incongruity: Art and Humor in Post-Independence Azerbaijan,” in Humor in Contemporary Art: Between the Local and the Global, eds. hide text Mette Gieskes and hide text Gregory Williams (Bloomsbury), forthcoming. [invited, peer-reviewed] ISBN: 9781501358791
+“Aesthetic Incongruity: Art and Humor in Post-Independence Azerbaijan,” in Humor in Global Contemporary Art, eds.
+Mette Gieskes and Gregory Williams (London: Bloomsbury Visual Arts, 2024), 295–311.

 Support provided by: Kennan Institute, The Wilson Center, Washington, DC, Short-Term Grant